vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2018-09-24-workshop-manual.md

 You can see the details by expanding > next to any of the services listed.
 You can expand the section next to CLI by clicking >.

- "Path" :is the location where the process was launched from within the OS file structure.
+Path: Is the location where the process was launched from within the OS file structure.

 Hash: Hash value on the process.
-This is an extra protection, in case a rogue process using a trusted name is launched.
+This is  extra protection, in case a rogue process using a trusted name is launched.

 Beahvior analysis: Behavior analysis can be Unknown, Anomalous, or Verified.
 Analysis for behaviors is displayed for all Processes.